 Overview

-As well as the practical experience gained on this degree our students graduate with a range of transferable skills, such as self-motivation, time management and strategic thinking.
-They also have greater self-confidence and become better able to express yourself.
+- As well as the practical experience gained on this degree, our students graduate with a range of transferable skills, such as self-motivation, time management and strategic thinking.
+They also have greater self-confidence and become better able to express themselves.

 Courses include: